(#18) the Tomb Would Have Been Empty

 This should be stunning to those who doubt the resurrection.
 Is there really evidence so solid that it would evoke such a statement from one of the most daunting legal minds of all time?
 Even the skeptical Michael Grant concluded that though there are differences in the accounts, applying the same criteria as one would to any other ancient literary source, the evidence is “firm and plausible enough to necessitate the conclusion that the tomb was, indeed, found empty.”

 Okay, so what is that “veritable rock” of evidence?
 Our task for today is to review it so that we might be found “always prepared to give a defense” as Peter says (1 Peter 3:15).
-Next time we will look at two critical arguments we need in that defense, the early creed and the polemic, and then we will be ready to examine the “rationalistic theories” that have “dashed themselves in vain” against the evidence of the empty tomb.
+We will take two days to do so, looking at six pieces of evidence today and the seventh tomorrow, so that we will be better prepared to handle the “rationalistic theories" that have “dashed themselves in vain” against the evidence of the empty tomb.

 So, here we go with that “veritable rock” of evidence:

 2. The Women.
 We have multiple visits to the tomb early that morning by the women who found the tomb empty.
-Additionally, as we will discuss later, this provides strong evidence against the argument that the resurrection story is a legend.
+Additionally, this provides strong evidence against the argument that the resurrection story is a legend.
 No Jewish male would create a legend in which the women are the primary witness in the story, for women didn’t have that kind of status in those days.

 3. The Angels.
 It is hard to deny the testimony of an angel!
 Unless, of course, you want to deny the veracity of the record itself or one is a proponent of naturalism, where the notion of supernatural events and beings are automatically thrown out.
 Those are issues we have already addressed.
 But, finding the historical records to be reliable, it is difficult not to take note of an angel or two making the statement that Jesus had risen and His body was no longer there.
 And, by the way, come and take a look.